 Sellers must likewise resist the temptations of quick cash from spot markets and avoid side-selling.
 In highly organized, tight value chains such as coffee in Uganda and Kenya, and cacao in Ghana and Cote d’Ivoire, the possibility of side-selling is greatly reduced due to state/industry control over who can buy the produce.
 In Zambia, for cotton at least, this isn’t the case and side-selling significantly undermines the viability of contract outgrower schemes.
 Digitization thus won’t eliminate this phenomenon, but creates greater transparency and efficiency up and down the value chain leading to greater trust and compliance.

 Lastly, some challenges are greater than others.
-Supply side infrastructure constraints trump business rules and consumer demand.
-The combination of limited rural mobile connectivity, low energy access, and correspondingly weak mobile phone uptake in rural areas represent a binding constraint to digital payment uptake in Zambia.
+Supply-side infrastructure constraints trump business rules and consumer demand.
+The combination of limited rural mobile connectivity, low energy access, and correspondingly weak mobile phone uptake in rural areas represents a binding constraint to digital payment uptake in Zambia.
 Mobile phone penetration appears high at a national level with 75.8% penetration as of 2017.
-However only 12% of farmers claim to have ever used their phones to send or receive money (IAPRI, 2015).
-Connectivity is largely confined to major urban and peri-urban centers, and along major transportation corridors and important secondary feeder roads.
+However, only 12% of farmers claim to have ever used their phones to send or receive money (IAPRI, 2015).
+Connectivity is largely confined to major urban and peri-urban centers and along major transportation corridors and important secondary feeder roads.